 Benefits of Talent Acquisition Strategy

-Creating an effective talent acquisition strategy offers a variety of benefits, including:
+Leveraging effective talent acquisition strategies offers a variety of benefits, including:

 40% of human resources and recruiting managers rank quality of hire as their top priority.
 However, ‘quality’ can be difficult to define and therefore, difficult to measure.
 A talent acquisition strategy supports an improved quality of hire because it measures quality from a long-term, strategic view.
 Recruiting is about filling open positions: talent acquisition is about aligning hires with the immediate and future talent needs of the organization.